ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Each type of selector functions differently and may be defined to operate on only objects, only arrays, or both.

-The relationship between a selector and the child appender that contains it is further defined in the child appender section below.
+The relationship between a selector and the child __APPENDER__ that contains it is further defined in the child __APPENDER__ section below.

 ### Name Selector {#name-selector}